Tools#

 Parameters:

-• t (ndarray[tuple[int, ...], dtype[float]]) – time array
+• t (ndarray[tuple[Any, ...], dtype[float]]) – Time array.

-• t_0 (float) – starting time for decay
+• t_0 (float) – Starting time for decay.

-• t_width (float) – width of the decay
+• t_width (float) – Width of the decay.

 dynasor.tools.acfs.gaussian_decay(t, t_sigma)[source]#